 Ormerould Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Ormerould include Ormerod, Omerod, Omrod, Ormrod and others.

 Early Notables of the Ormerould family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Ormerould Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Ormerould Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ormerould family to the New World and Oceana
+Migration of the Ormerould family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Ormerould were among these contributors, for they have been located in early North American records: George and Thomas Omrod, who settled in Philadelphia in 1880 and 1840 respectively.